 Separating your own dogs while your dog is on heat

-It is amazing just how quickly dogs can mate when you don’t want them to, and it only needs one person to leave the door open for a couple of minutes.
+It is amazing just how quickly dogs can mate when you don’t want them to.
+All it takes is for one person to leave the door open for a couple of minutes.

 Male dogs may become distressed

-Your male dog will be able to tell that his female friend is on heat, and will be even more keen than normal to be in her company.
+Your male dog will be able to tell that his female friend is on heat.
+He will be even more keen than normal to be in her company.

 Will brother and sister dogs mate?